 Miss Elena was born in Bluefields, on Nicaragua’s Caribbean coast, to James Edward Bacon and Clara Maria Cabrera.
 At some point in the late 19th century, James left his home in England to work in the gold mines in northeastern Nicaragua.
 It was there that James met Clara, a teacher, and together they had four children; he died at the age of just 36, when Elena was a baby of six months.
 Clara then took her children to stay with her parents in Punta Gorda, a riverside community in the southeast.

 When Elena was ten years old her mother died.
-A half-sister in Bluefields took her in and it was there that she learnt English, still very much the dominant language of the banana and lumber-exporting town.
+A half-sister in Bluefields took her in and she soon learnt English, still very much the dominant language of the banana and lumber-exporting town.
 Over 80 years on, Miss Elena spoke very clear English, almost without Creole influences, but retaining a slight accent, grammar and vocabulary influenced by the Spanish of her early years.

 “I come to Corn Island in 1925 when I had 18 years.
 I married in 1927.
 I came for the Jackson’s hotel – I come with one of their daughters.
 That was the only hotel in Corn Island.
 Mrs Jackson was a native from here.
 She had a mother, father and sisters, all of them born right here.
 I used to wash because I didn’t know anything else.